 Like all other models, the Supreme also comes with a set of the standard handles (the ones used for performing everyday upper body moves).

-Especially considering the significantly more affordable 1900 has a 350 lb weight capacity.
+Especially considering the newer Apex G5 has a 375 lb weight capacity.

 The Total Gym Supreme comes with the following guarantee: